millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 PageRank Centrality
 -------------------

-For the next part of the lab we are going to explore Google and other companies actually determine the importance of pages through PageRank Centrality.
+For the next part of the lab we are going to explore how Google and other companies actually determine the importance of pages through PageRank Centrality.
 Consider, the network below that we will define as network B.

 .. image:: _static/directed_network_gprime.png